david-vanderson/dvui/readme-implementation.md

 This document describes the internals of DVUI and is useful for people extending or writing new widgets.
 See [readme](/README.md) for a broad overview.

-If you want to make a widget that doesn't need to have child widgets inside it, then a function that combines existing widgets is the best approach.
+If you want to make a widget that doesn't need to have child widgets inside it (but can still process events), then a function that combines existing widgets is the best approach.
 Good examples are:
 * textEntryNumber
 * buttonIcon
 * windowHeader